How often should you deadlift every week?

 For a complex movement like the deadlift, missing a meal or two will spell trouble for your deadlift gains.

-Feeling lightheaded and dizzy may be some of the precursors of something dangerous.
+Feeling lightheaded after deadlifts may be some of the precursors of something dangerous.

 The last thing we want in the gym is an accident waiting to happen.

 Deadlifting once a week will be ideal for most beginners.

 It will be good for a lot of experienced lifters as well.

 Very few lifters get into powerlifting training where they only deadlift once every two weeks or even once a month.

 By the time you reach that point, you will have gained enough training experience to make that determination on your own.

 Look at Richard Hawthorne's training philosophy about training frequency and intensity:

 For now, just be aware that there is a lot of different training philosophies out there but in the end, every program's main goal is to help you get stronger.